gujral1997/haazri_app/README.md

 -install myphp admin
 -install express
 -clone my login_authentication repository
--rename it to backend and save at /var/www/ (dont know the path for windows search net for that and save it in ww directory) -create database and name it projectHaazri
+-rename it to backend and save at /var/www/ (dont know the path for windows search net for that and save it in www directory) -create database and name it projectHaazri
 -create table inside it and name it login
 -create three fields i.e id,userName,password and set id as primary key